<<Previous | Story Intro | Return to Stories | Next >>

 "At least we have them."

 "Yep.
-Sure would like to have a few more clips, though," Jack sighed, falling into step behind the archaeologist, moving carefully through the shadows that clung to the back side of the support pillars.
+Sure would like to have a few more magazines, though," Jack sighed, falling into step behind the archaeologist, moving carefully through the shadows that clung to the back side of the support pillars.

 "Grenades would be good, too."